hsinnan75/Kart/README.md

 # Changes

-version 2.2.5 Fix a bug in the alignment report (This bug may cause memory corruption and lead to program crash).
+version 2.2.6: Fix a bug in the alignment report. version 2.2.5: Fix a bug in the alignment report.

 # Instructions